Pmalik24/Library/README.md

 # Library
-BookDelSP.sql --> SQL code for stored procedure to delete a book ViewsProceduresFunctionsTrigger.sql --> SQL file that stores code for all views, original stored procedures, functions and triggers inserting_books_SP.sql --> SQL code for added stored procedure for inserting book names.txt --> A text file for generating random author names
+BookDelSP.sql --> SQL code for stored procedure to delete a book\n ViewsProceduresFunctionsTrigger.sql --> SQL file that stores code for all views, original stored procedures, functions and triggers inserting_books_SP.sql --> SQL code for added stored procedure for inserting book names.txt --> A text file for generating random author names